Last updated on October 9th, 2023

 You can check this link for more on how to read guitar notation symbols.

-Here is an easy way you can play the Gb Major chord by using a simple triad shape.
-This is very similar to an open C Major chord shape but you move your ring and middle finger down one string and shift the root note to the 4th fret on the 4th string.
+Here is an easy way you can learn this chord by using a simple triad shape.
+This shape is similar to an open A Major chord except you slide all your fingers one fret higher.

 The shape looks like this:

 2nd inversion means that the 5th degree of the chord is in the bass.
-Here, we add our pinky finger to the previous shape which makes the chord sound fuller.
+This makes the chord sound fuller compared to the last chord we looked at.
 You can play it like this:

 You can also check out this other post for more on how to play chord inversions on the guitar.